nvms/svelte-vscode-extension-boilerplate/README.md

 3. Run the extension using the debug panel.

 The `dev` script in `/webview` runs both `vite` and `vite build --watch`.
 This is so that you can use either http://localhost:5173 (with HMR) or the VSCode extension host (no HMR) to build your UI.

+# Releasing

+Run the `release` script in `/extension` to bump package.json, create a git tag and push changes to the remote origin.
+There's a Github workflow that, on tag, builds the extension and publishes to the Visual Studio Marketplace.
+You'll need to set the repo secret `VS_MARKETPLACE_TOKEN` to your PAT.